magnusnordlander/lelit-bianca-protocol/README.md

   * Pin 10 (PCINT25/TXD0 PD1) is connected to a via routed to the base of an A8K transistor, the collector of which is Black 2, and the emitter to ground
 * Red pinout:
   * Pin 1: Pin 6 on Black, probably VCC
-  * Red 2: Reset
+  * Red 2: Reset (pulled high)
   * Red 3: PB5 (MOSI?)
   * Red 4: PB6 (MISO?)
   * Red 5: PB7 (SCK?)
   * Pin 6: GND
 * Black pinout:
-  * Pin 1: Unknown
+  * Pin 1: 12V presumably
   * Pin 2: TX?
   * Pin 3: RX?
   * Pin 4: GND
-  * Pin 5: Unknown, connected (among other things) to pin 5 on the display connector
+  * Pin 5: 3V3 very likely
-  * Pin 6: VCC?
+  * Pin 6: 5V presumably

+### 2021-01-09

+Ordered a spare LCC (Lelit P/N 9600045).
+Did some research on the internet, and started this log.
+I'm planning to open up the LCC, take high-res photos and try to determine the following:

+* Are there any COTS chips inside the LCC from which we might glean insights?
+* What is the pinout of the Black connector?
+* What is the purpose of the Red connector?
+Could that be a debug port?

 ## Reference materials